 The bacterial meningitis vaccination must be taken 10 days before the first day of class.

-The 82nd Texas Legislature approved Senate Bill 1107, requiring all new COM students under the age of 30 to submit evidence of being immunized against meningococcal meningitis.
+The 82nd Texas Legislature approved Senate Bill 1107, requiring all new COM students age 22 and under to submit evidence of being immunized against meningococcal meningitis.

 - All first-time freshmen